A Heart Is a House for Love: History

+Chart performance

+After an initial peak of number 94 on the Hot R&B Singles chart, following the release of the film, the mid-tempo contemporary R&B song rose to number 13 on the chart, making the group one of the few recording acts to land a top 20 single on a Billboard chart in five decades, first appearing on the charts in 1956 with their doo-wop single "Oh, What a Nite".
+It was the group's first top 20 R&B single since "I Touched a Dream" (1980) and their first top 40 R&B entry single "You Just Can't Walk Away" (1984).

 Music video

 The music video features the members of The Dells, who recorded both the single featured in the music video and the version featured in the movie.
 In the music video the group is seen in a music video recording their song, interrupted by flashbacks including clips from the movie and album covers from both the Dells and the fictional group The Five Heartbeats.
 One of the flashbacks shows the lead singer singing and cleaning with a woman and then spontaneously stripping off his clothes as she does the same.
 Although black and white clips are shown of the fictional Five Heartbeats, none of the choreography is featured.
 Instead the audience witnesses an aged appearance of the Dells who stand still while singing the song and attempt to imitate the clapping and snapping portrayed in the movie.